If you’re currently amid a fitness or weight loss journey, then this article is definitely for you.

 When doing this exercise, you should focus on two aspects.
-First, you should make sure that the duration it takes you to finish this test is well within the average mile time for gender and age.
+First, you should make sure that the duration it takes you to finish this simple test is well within the average mile time for your gender and age.

 Second and most importantly, you should take your heart rate right after the exercise and see how it compares with the average heart rate.
-If it’s way higher, then it’s probably and an indication of an unhealthy heart.
+If it’s way higher, then it’s probably an indication of an unhealthy heart.

 Two tests will allow you to measure your muscular strength and endurance, which are the 1RM test and the sit-up challenge.